Canada's Energy Efficiency Regulations

 Ministerial Regulations

-- The first tool is Ministerial Regulations (article 20.1) to make technical and administrative changes to regulations to maintain harmonization of a specific element with another jurisdiction.
+- The Minister has been given the authority to make technical and administrative changes to regulations to maintain harmonization of a specific element with another jurisdiction.
 This authority aims to reduce the amount of time required to align with changes in another jurisdiction.

 Technical Standards Documents

-- The second tool provides the authority to incorporate by reference technical standards documents (article 20.2) to harmonize with another jurisdiction.
+- The Energy Efficiency Regulations can now incorporate by reference internally developed technical standards documents (article 20.2 of the Energy Efficiency Act) to harmonize with another jurisdiction.
 This authority is designed to provide an alternative to direct incorporation of another jurisdiction’s regulation or standards developed by a third party.

 - Technical standards documents will be published in both official languages and maintained on Natural Resources Canada’s website.
 The documents will be managed by the Minister and may include requirements and guidance for testing standards, energy efficiency standards, and/or information requirements.
 The documents may be modified from time to time.